Resources

 My Syllabi

 • My grad course on penal change (SOC 638 American Punishment).
 This course is a tour of the punishment and society literature, focusing on the topic of penal change.
 It also explores various theories of historical change that might help us resolve some of the puzzles, controversies, and debates in the field.
+I sometimes think of this course as historical sociology meets punishment studies, but more interdisciplinary.
 The syllabus can be found here.

 • My classic social theory meets punishment studies à la David Garland UG class (SOC 232 Introduction to the Sociology of Punishment).
 This course uses Garland’s Punishment and Modern Society to tour classic sociological theories and apply them to punishment and penal change, while also assessing the theories successes and limitations.
 The tentative syllabus can be found here.